cultpenguin/integrate/doc/format.rst

 Continious parameters
 ---------------------

-For continuous model parameters the follwing generic posterior statistics are computed
+For continuous model parameters the following generic posterior statistics are computed

 .. list-table:: Data and features for continuous parameters in POST.h5
    :widths: 10 10 5 5 70